Skip to main content

 Key rule: Error recovery = tool_call (fast, precise).
 New work phases = agent_call (parallel, scalable).

-tool_call: read (diagnose the error)
+tool_call: read (diagnose error)

 tool_call: patch (apply fix)